oliver-sey/pharmacy-management-system/backend/api_server/README.md

 - FastAPI docs: https://fastapi.tiangolo.com/
 - Uvicorn docs: https://www.uvicorn.org/

 To srart, you should create a Python virtual environment, it basically is just a container that will hold all of our Python stuff.
-Sort of similar to Maven, all the libraries our Python code uses can be found in backend/requirements. txt
+Sort of similar to Maven, all the libraries our Python code uses can be found in backend/requirements.txt
 To do this run these commands

 make sure you are in the `pharmacy-management-system` directory